xph9876/RNA-mediated_DSB_repair/README.md

 * `NHEJ`: Python3 scripts for the [NHEJ pipeline](#nhej-pipeline).
 See `NHEJ/README.md` for more details.

-* `demo`: Demonstrations of the various analyses and piplines with example data.
+* `demo`: Demonstrations of the various analyses and pipelines with example data.

 ## Dependencies